cicorias/sharecloud-link-keep/src/prd.md

-# LinkVault - iOS Share Link Capture App
+# LinkVault - Cross-platform Link Capture & Organization System

 ## Core Purpose & Success
-- **Mission Statement**: A mobile web app that captures and organizes links shared from iOS devices using iCloud storage.
+- **Mission Statement**: A comprehensive link management system that captures and organizes links across iOS mobile and desktop browsers.
-- **Success Indicators**: Number of links saved, frequency of app usage, user return rate.
+- **Success Indicators**: Number of links saved, frequency of app usage, cross-device synchronization, user return rate.
 - **Experience Qualities**: Seamless, Organized, Reliable.

 ## Project Classification & Approach
 - **Complexity Level**: Light Application (multiple features with basic state)
-- **Primary User Activity**: Creating (saving and organizing links)
+- **Primary User Activity**: Creating (saving and organizing links across devices)

 ## Thought Process for Feature Selection
-- **Core Problem Analysis**: iOS users frequently encounter interesting content they want to save while browsing, but native solutions don't provide good organization or cross-device access.
+- **Core Problem Analysis**: Users frequently encounter interesting content they want to save while browsing on both mobile and desktop devices, but native solutions don't provide good organization or cross-device access.
-- **User Context**: Users will engage with this app when they find content they want to save for later, likely while multitasking or browsing on their mobile device.
+- **User Context**: Users will engage with this app when they find content they want to save for later, likely while multitasking or browsing on either their mobile device or desktop browser.
-- **Critical Path**: User shares a link → App captures and stores link → User can later view, organize, and access saved links
+- **Critical Path**: User shares/saves a link → App/Extension captures and stores link → User can later view, organize, and access saved links from any device
 - **Key Moments**:
-  1. The initial share action and confirmation of successful save
+  1. The initial save action and confirmation of successful save (mobile or desktop)
   2. Discovering and accessing previously saved links in an organized view
+  3. Seamless synchronization between mobile and desktop experiences

 ## Essential Features
 1. **Link Capture Mechanism**
-   - What: Integration with iOS share sheet to capture links
+   - What: Integration with iOS share sheet and browser extension for desktop browsers
-   - Why: Provides seamless integration with iOS browsing experience
+   - Why: Provides seamless integration across multiple platforms and devices
-   - Success: Links are properly saved when shared from any iOS app
+   - Success: Links are properly saved when shared from any iOS app or desktop browser

 2. **Link Storage and Display**
    - What: Save links with metadata (title, favicon, date) and display in a clean list